paperlands/paperlands.github.io/_pages/stpat.md

 </h2>
 <hr><br>

-<p>At the end of the lesson, students should be able to:</p>
+<p>At the end of the lesson, students you should be able to:</p>
 <p>
     1. Understand the key components that goes into APIs<br>
     2. Search for and call simple APIs<br>
     3. Build a simple discord bot<br>
-    4. Incorporate APIs into their custom discord bots to enhance its utility
+    4. Incorporate APIs into their custom discord bots to enhance its utility<br>
+    5. Use computational thinking as a way to express their intent upon the real-world
 </p>